 Regardless of the time of year, we have shopping needs whether it’s grocery items or that special gift.
 Now, some people prefer to just shop during special sales events such as Amazon Prime Days, Cyberweek, or a daily deal.
-However, I think better savings can be achieved with a slow and steady approach.
-And while Prime is optional, a Smile is recommended.
+However, I think better savings can be achieved slowly and steadily.

 Do You Need Amazon Prime?

 My quick advice is that it depends.
 There are several factors that you should consider since the yearly cost is $139.
-While I’m presently a Prime member, I don’t always renew my subscription.
 I’ve gone months and years without it.
 Granted there are certain perks it affords you, but they may be items you really don’t use.
 For example, a new benefit is free Grubhub+ but it means nothing to me as I don’t use GrubHub.
+I like to cook.

 One of the biggest perks is free shipping which normally arrives in several days.
 But, it’s also easy to get free shipping if you combine items so you hit the minimum order amount to qualify for free shipping.
-A related perk is two-hour grocery delivery with Amazon Fresh.
+A related perk is fast grocery delivery, but there may be regional limitations.

 Also, Amazon has different Prime membership plans for different groups.
 For example, the following groups can get a discount:

 Another big expense for people can be medications.
 While I haven’t used prescriptions with Prime, it may be beneficial for some.
-It entails a digital Rx savings card which can be used at Amazon Pharmacy and over 60,000 pharmacies such as CVS, Walgreens, Safeway, Costco and many more.
+It entails a digital Rx savings card that can be used at Amazon Pharmacy and over 60,000 pharmacies such as CVS, Walgreens, Safeway, Costco, and many more.
 According to Amazon, you can get substantial savings when:

 - you don’t have insurance